 Religious Education at Riverside Primary School

-At Riverside Primary School all teacher’s teach RE through a variety of fun and engaging ways.
+At Riverside Primary School all teachers use a planned scheme of work by Twinkl which helps to ensure all learning is taught through a variety of fun and engaging ways.
+We also try to be as cross-curricular as possible and draw links between subjects where we can.
 We strive to allow our children to be independent learners and to show respect for others, this includes their religious beliefs so we feel that by teaching a range of faiths through RE our children will be respectful to others, regardless of their beliefs.

 Children throughout Key Stage 1 and Key Stage 2 are taught about Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism.
 Key festivals, from different faiths and cultures, are celebrated throughout the year as a whole school and in classes.
 Children are encouraged to think about the similarities and differences between faiths and cultures.
 We celebrate different faiths and cultures in a cross-curricular way whether through our RE lessons, cookery, topic lessons or assemblies or even whole school theme days.
 In addition to this a daily act of collective worship takes place either in whole school, year group or class assemblies.

-An Act of Parliment governs Religious Education.
+An Act of Parliament governs Religious Education.
 Parents can withdraw their children from R.E. or collective worship by writing to the Headteacher.